BarathArivazhagan/cucumber-spring-integration/README.md

 ```

-<b> Step 4 </b> : When you run this feature file Run as -> Cucumber it generated the BDD style of java code.
+<b> Step 4 </b> : When you run this feature file Run as -> Cucumber it generates the BDD style of java code.
 Using which you can write the service logic.

 ### SaveCustomerStepDefinitionTest.java :